 BSI Thesis Prize

-This new annual prize celebrates Durham University’s excellent interdisciplinary Postgraduate Students.
+This annual prize celebrates Durham University’s excellent interdisciplinary Postgraduate Students.
 The prize focusses on students who have applied creativity and initiative to their research, particularly those who have driven the research far beyond expectations.
 The assessment takes into account the excellence of the science included in the nominee’s thesis as well as their development as a researcher with the skills and breadth of knowledge needed for interdisciplinary research.

 About the BSI Thesis Prize